 How the Brain Adapts to Movement Errors: Visuomotor Learning

-We study these processes, usually in the context of walking, by systematically exposing the nervous system to perturbations that shift the visual field.
-This technique artificially alters ones visuomotor mapping, resulting in a mismatch between the expected and actual outcome of a movement.
+We study these processes, usually in the context of walking, by systematically exposing the brain to perturbations that shift the visual field.
+This technique artificially alters the visuomotor mapping, resulting in a mismatch between the expected and actual outcome of a movement.
 Over time, individuals adapt to this change in mapping and become more accurate.
 Our research is focused on identifying factors that enhance how we learn, retain, and transfer these mappings.
-This insight may assist in the development of more effective rehabilitation strategies and the design of human-machine interfaces, such as virtual reality technologies.
+This insight may assist in the development of more effective rehabilitation strategies.

 Select Related Publications: